4 releases (breaking)

 The following example shows some of the features of krilla in action.

-For more examples, feel free to take a look at the the examples directory of the GitHub repository.
+For more examples, feel free to take a look at the examples directory of the GitHub repository.

 // Create a new document.